TBeijen/tbnl-tf/README.md

     * Passing annotations from Application to Application and then have replacement use it seems not possible.
 Setting commonAnnotations can't read from the metadata as an ApplicationSet can.

 * Adding `spec.source.kustomize.patches` causes parent app-of-apps Application to alternate between sync/outOfSync.
 Somehow the kustomize block ends up in the actual parent Application's actual state.
+* Honeycomb API key only seems to work on US API, not EU.
+Can't find anything about geo in UI.
+* Externalsecret that was originally misconfigured, remains in state Degraded, even if it has synced succesfully